philferriere/dlwin/README.md

 GPU-accelerated Theano & Keras on Windows 10 native
 ===================================================

 Why write about this?
 First, we found enough misguiding/deprecated information out there to make it worthwhile having an update that uses the latest stable versions of Theano and Keras.
 Second, there are certainly a lot of guides to assist you build great deep learning (DL) setups on Linux or Mac OS (including with Tensorflow which, unfortunately, as of this posting, cannot be easily installed on Windows), but few care about building an efficient Windows 10-**native** setup.
 Most focus on using a Ubuntu VM hosted on Windows (or using Docker).
-So, if you **must** run your DL setup on Windows 10, then the information contained here may be useful to you..
+So, if you **must** run your DL setup on Windows 10, then the information contained here may be useful to you.

 # Dependencies
 Here's a summary list of the tools and libraries we use for deep learning on Windows 10: